 The reflectivity of an optical surface can be reduced by adding one or more non-absorbing dielectric thin film coatings.
-Anti-reflective coatings take advantage of the electromagnetic-wave properties of light to enhance transmittance.
+An anti-reflective coating (aka AR coating) takes advantage of the electromagnetic-wave properties of light to enhance transmittance.
 AR coatings improve the efficiency of optical instruments, enhance contrast in imaging devices, and reduces scattered light that can interfere with the optical performance of telescopes, cameras, and binoculars, and decreases glare on eyeglasses.

 - A single layer (quarter wave) AR coating of MgF2 will typically reduce reflectivity (glass with a 1.52 index) from 4% to 1.5%